Sanjay_Siddhanti

 Hackathons are all about collaboration, and we wanted to make sure that the collaborative spirit continues during the pandemic.
 Here are a few things that have been successful for us:

 • Zoom breakout rooms.
 We have a Zoom meeting running during the entire two days, with breakout rooms for each team.
-Starting on Zoom version 5.3, participants can switch between breakout rooms.
+Participants can switch between breakout rooms.
 This creates space for each team to work on their own projects, but also makes it easy to find members of all of the other teams in case you have questions.

 • Pair programming tools such as VSCode Live Share that allow teammates to read, edit, run, and debug code remotely in a shared IDE session.